Fochville: Tourist attractions

 In early mining days, Western Deep Levels struck a stream of sulphurous water, which to this day surges out of the borehole.

 Renosterfontein is a farm with old Tswana kraals, a traditional African village and the ruins of a house that belonged to the brothers of President Andries Pretorius.

 The Tlokwe Ruins are the remains of Sotho-Tswana settlements on the hills surrounding Fochville.
 They were used until the inhabitants were driven away by Mzilikazi in the 1820s.

 Monuments can be found in the area of Fochville.
-The Voortrekker Plaque, located to the south west, marks the site of an early Voortrekker fortification of 1842.
-The Theron Memorial is a memorial to Boer scout Danie Theron who was killed in 1900 during an engagement with a British detachment.
+The Voortrekker Plaque, located to the south-west, marks the site of an early Voortrekker fortification of 1842.
+The Theron Memorial is a memorial to Boer scout Danie Theron, who was killed in 1900 during an engagement with Marshall's Horse.